AerSale

-AerSale, Inc. is a Coral Gables, Florida-based global supplier of aftermarket commercial jet aircraft, engines, Original Equipment Manufacturer (OEM) used serviceable material, maintenance, repair and overhaul (MRO), and aeronautical engineering services to passenger and cargo airlines, government entities, leasing companies, multinational OEMs, and independent MROs.
+AerSale, Inc. is a Doral, Florida-based global supplier of aftermarket commercial jet aircraft, engines, used materials, and aeronautical engineering services to passenger and cargo airlines, government, multinational original equipment manufacturers, and independent MROs.
+AerSale is a member of the Aircraft Fleet Recycling Association.

-General information

-Founded in Coral Gables, Florida in 2008, AerSale employs approximately 500 people in 5 countries worldwide.
+History

-A private equity firm and the two founders invested US$250 million in equity in January 2010.
+The company was founded in Coral Gables, Florida, in 2008.
+The two founders invested US$250 million in equity in January 2010.

-In July 2010 AerSale delivered a specially modified Boeing 737-400 aircraft to the National Nuclear Security Administration to fly depleted nuclear waste to disposal sites.
-It has supplied low-cost used serviceable turbine blades to the Department of Defense for use on the Air Force's KC-135 Stratotanker aircraft, enabling the government to save over US$36 million in one contract alone.
+In July 2010, AerSale delivered a specially modified Boeing 737-400 aircraft to the National Nuclear Security Administration to fly depleted nuclear waste to disposal sites.
+It supplied low-cost, used turbine blades to the Department of Defense for use on the Air Force's KC-135 Stratotanker aircraft; it saved the government US$36 million.

-Customers

-AerSale's customers include passenger and cargo airlines, government entities, leasing companies, multinational OEMs and independent MROs.

 Lines of business

 AerSale operates three integrated lines of business: Aircraft & Engine Leasing; Material Sales; and Maintenance, Repair & Overhaul (MRO).
+The company is an aftermarket seller of original equipment manufacturers (OEM) used serviceable material.

-AerSale sells and leases engines and aircraft, both commercial passenger and cargo aircraft, to customers worldwide.
+AerSale sells and leases engines and aircraft, both commercial passenger and cargo aircraft.
 It has purchased Boeing 737-300, Boeing 737-400, Boeing 737-500, Boeing 747-400, Boeing 757-200, and Boeing 767-300 passenger and freighter aircraft; Airbus A300-600R, Airbus A310-200, Airbus A320-200, and Airbus A330-300 passenger aircraft; and McDonnell Douglas MD-90 passenger and McDonnell Douglas DC-8-70 series freighter aircraft.
-These aircraft are powered by a variety of engines, including the CFM International CFM56, General Electric CF6-80C2, International Aero Engines V2500, Pratt & Whitney PW4000 and Rolls-Royce RB211.

-The company is an aftermarket seller of OEM used serviceable material.
-This material comes from aircraft which have been dismantled and their parts recycled and refurbished for commercial use.
-Recycling of aircraft for their component parts has become a significant source of used serviceable material to the airline industry, as about 12,500 aircraft will reach their end of life over the next 25 years.
-AerSale is a member of Aircraft Fleet Recycling Association, a not-for-profit industry group whose members maintain an environmentally friendly standard for aircraft recycling.

-AerSale's heavy airframe MRO business is performed primarily at its two FAA-approved Certified Repair Stations located at the Roswell International Air Center, Roswell, New Mexico and the Phoenix Goodyear Airport in Phoenix, Arizona.
 In November 2013, it completed a major maintenance check for NASA on its flying laboratory, a specially modified McDonnell Douglas DC-8-70 series aircraft.
-In July 2015, AerSale acquired Aero Mechanical Industries, Inc., located in Rio Rancho, New Mexico, to expand its component overhaul services to include aero structures.